Stephen J. Cavanagh, Ph.D., M.P.A., R.N., F.A.C.H.E., F.A.A.N

 Cavanagh earned a Doctor of Philosophy Degree from the University of Texas Austin School of Nursing, a Master of Public Administration and Master of Science in Health Care Management from the University of La Verne in La Verne, Calif., as well as a Bachelor of Arts in Nursing from Newcastle-Upon-Tyne Polytechnic in England.
 He completed an Executive Certificate in Strategy and Innovation from the MIT Sloan School of Management.
 He was a Robert Wood Johnson Foundation Executive Nurse Fellow, and a Johnson & Johnson/UCLA Health Management Fellow.

 Cavanagh has published more than 40 scholarly papers and reviews for nursing research journals.
 He is fellow in the American Academy of Nursing, the American College of Healthcare Executives, the Royal Society for Public Health and the Institute of Leadership and Management.
-He was recently elected to the nominating committee for the American Association of Colleges of Nursing (AACN).
+He was elected to the board of directors for the American Association of Colleges of Nursing (AACN) in 2022.